harshitagupta1404/React/README.md

 3. HTML should be pointing to js file using script tag
 4. JS file should have a component which should be rendered using react dom.
 5. Add run commnad to package.json

+HIGHER ORDER COMPONENTS - They take a component and return a component.
+That component is an enhanced version of input component.